Here's What Devin Booker Tweeted After The Suns Beat The Warriors

 The two teams now have the same record (18-3), which is the best in the entire NBA.

-After the game, Booker sent out a tweet and his post can be seen embedded below from his Twitter account.
+After the game, Booker sent out a tweet that has over 100,000 likes and over 1,000 comments, and his post can be seen embedded below from his Twitter account.

 The All-Star shooting guard only played 15 minutes, because he left the game due to a hamstring injury.